Recipe courtesy Vito Gnazzo, executive chef, Il Gattopardo, New York City

 - 1 ounce extra-virgin olive oil

-Slice the zucchini in half lengthwise and season with salt and pepper.
+Slice the zucchini in half lengthwise (or however you prefer) and season with salt and pepper.
 In a mixing bowl, combine the eggs, flour and milk.
 Add the oil to a sauté pan over medium-high.
 Dip the zucchini into the mixture and then in the sauté to fry them until they are golden brown on both sides.

 The richness of this dish pairs wonderfully with a white from Campania, like Terre del Principe’s 2012 Le Sèrole Pallagrello.
 The wine’s smooth notes of spice, toasted almonds and vanilla stand up to the acidity in the sauce and nicely compliment the creaminess of the cheese.